pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

-Publishing Package Distribution 📦 Releases Using GitHub Actions CI/CD Workflows 🤖
+Publishing package distribution 📦 releases using GitHub Actions CI/CD workflows 🤖
 ===================================================================================

-`GitHub Actions CI/CD`_ allow you to run a series of commands whenever an event occurs in the GitHub Platform.
-One of the popular choices is having a workflow that's triggered by a ``push`` event.
+`GitHub Actions CI/CD`_ allow you to run a series of commands whenever an event occurs on the GitHub platform.
+One popular choice is having a workflow that's triggered by a ``push`` event.
-This guide will show you how to publish a Python distribution package whenever a tagged commit is pushed.
+This guide shows you how to publish a Python distribution package whenever a tagged commit is pushed.

 .. attention::